wduquette/molt/molt-book/src/ref/expr.md

 ## TCL Liens

-In standard TCL `expr` takes any number of arguments, which it concatenates into a single expression for evaluation.
-For performance reasons, though, it is almost always best to provide an expression as a single braced string.
-Consequently, Molt's `expr` takes a single argument.
+**Expr Command Syntax:** In standard TCL `expr` takes any number of arguments, which it concatenates into a single expression for evaluation.
+This means that variable and command interpolation is done twice, once by the TCL parser and once by `expr`, which hurts performance and can also be a source of subtle and confusing errors.
+Consequently it is almost always best to provide the expression as a single braced string, and so Molt's `expr` takes a single argument.
+This is unlikely to change.

-Molt's expression parsing is meant to be consistent with TCL 7.6, with the addition of the `eq`, `ne`, `in`, and `ni` operators.
+**Expression Syntax:** Molt's expression parsing is meant to be consistent with TCL 7.6, with the addition of the TCL 8.x `eq`, `ne`, `in`, and `ni` operators.

 * Molt does not yet support the full range of math functions supported by TCL 7.6.
 * Molt does not yet do precise float-to-string-to-float conversions, per TCL 8.6.
 See
   "String Representation of Floating Point Numbers" on the Tcler's Wiki expr page.
-* Molt's handling of arithmetic errors is still naive.
+* Molt's handling of floating point arithmetic errors is still naive.

+**Integer Division:** Integer division in Molt rounds down towards zero, following the example of Rust, Python, C99, and many other languages.
+Standard TCL rounds toward negative infinity, a decision that dates to a time when the C standard did not define the correct behavior and C compilers varied.
+It seems reasonable that an extension language should do something as basic as this in the same way as the host language.

-The following TCL 8.6 features are not on the road map at present.
+**Possible Futures:** The following TCL 8.6 features are not on the road map at present, but might be added in the future.

 * Bignums
 * The exponential operator, `**`